Streets and Squares

 Without saying a word, they proudly passed by.
 Was it my imagination?

-Less than a dozen of old structures remained in the street.
+Several old structures remained in the street.
 Sov.
 Porgranichnikov Street meets here Internatsionalnaya Street.
-The house at the corner attracts passers-by by its bright red red brick walls.
-It was built by the Jewish community in the late 19th century, to house a hospital.
+The house at the corner attracts passers-by by its bright red brick walls.
+It was built by the Jewish community before WW1, to house a hospital.

 The view in spring, when the trees are in blossoms.